PC Applications in Parallel Axis Gear System Design and Analysis

 - Experience hands-on design perspective through group projects

-Course Objective – The purpose of this seminar is to provide an understanding of parallel axis gear design and demonstrate the use of a software tool to analyze the main parameters involved.
-A new Computer Program, PowerGear (which includes the DrawGear animated graphics module), will be used in the seminar and each student will receive a CD containing a student version of the software as part of the course materials.
-The seminar will cover the basics of both gear load capacity evaluation from a theoretical viewpoint and the use of the Personal Computer as a tool to apply the theoretical concepts.
+The purpose of this seminar is to provide an understanding of parallel axis gear design and demonstrate the use of a software tool to analyze the main parameters involved.
+A new computer program, PowerGear (which includes the DrawGear animated graphics module), is used in the seminar and each student will receive a CD containing a student version of the software as part of the course materials.
+The seminar covers the basics of both gear load capacity evaluation from a theoretical viewpoint and the use of the personal computer as a tool to apply the theoretical concepts.

-About this Course – In order to design a gear set for a specific purpose the following load capacity considerations will be studied – durability (surface fatigue & wear); strength (tooth fracture); & scoring.
+In order to design a gear set for a specific purpose, the following load capacity considerations are studied – durability (surface fatigue and wear), strength (tooth fracture), and scoring.
 We encourage you to bring typical sets of problematical design parameters from your current work assignments.
-While PowerGear is an integral part of the seminar, the main emphasis is on understanding the design of gearing and the use of PowerGear as a tool rather than a tutorial on the use of program alone.
+While PowerGear is an integral part of the seminar, the main emphasis is on understanding the design of gearing and the use of PowerGear as a tool rather than a tutorial on the use of the program alone.

 - Tooth and tool geometry.

 - Strength and durability ratings in accordance with AGMA Standard 2001-D04.